“MacCready’s Lucky Cap” describes how MacCready met Daisy and left the Gunners.

 “You’d do that for me?
 I was gonna shoot your friends.”

-MacCready crouched so the other Gunners wouldn’t see him.
+MacCready crouched, lowering his rifle.
 “Yeah, well, they shot your friends, first.”

 “Was getting sick of those assholes, anyway.
 Couldn’t keep their hands to themselves and never paid their bills.
 There’s a boxcar with food and ammo, over there, the one that’s on it’s side, near the water.
 We good?”